mainwp/mainwp/readme.txt

 9. Global Dashboard Screen

 == Changelog ==

+= 4.1.4 - 1-21-21 =
+* Fixed: An issue with loading the Refresh favicons progress bar
+* Fixed: An issue with the auto-reconnect feature
+* Fixed: An issue with missing primary keys for multiple database tables
+* Fixed: Multiple PHP warnings
+* Fixed: Multiple typos and incorrect links
+* Added: Ability to select available updates to process
+* Added: New actions and filters
+* Updated: The mainwp_getwebsitesbyurl hook
+* Updated: Multiple cosmetic and usability improvements
+* Preventative: Multiple security improvements

 = 4.1.3.1 - 12-8-20 =
 * Fixed: An issue with Reconnecting sites when using the Reconnect button in Connection Status widget